owikle/collection-name/pages/about.md

 {% include feature/nav-menu.html sections="About the Collection;About the About Page" %}

+## Example About Content

+The first sentence of my paragraph.
+The second sentence of my paragraph.

+A new paragraph on my about page.

+A link to my [source code](https://github.com/owikle/collection-name)

+A list of things relevant to my collection:
+- thing one
+- thing two
+- thing three

 ## About the Collection

 This site is generated using [`collectionbuilder-gh`](https://collectionbuilding.github.io/gh/), a project to create a free and simple digital collection using [GitHub Pages](https://pages.github.com/) from: